WangXuhongCN/OCGNN/README.md

-# ECML-PKDD-2020-my-paper
+# One-Class Graph Neural Networks for Anomaly Detection in Attributed Networks (OCGNN)
-The anonymous Pytorch and [DGL](https://github.com/dmlc/dgl) implement of the paper.
+The Pytorch and [DGL](https://github.com/dmlc/dgl) implement of the paper.

 ## Details of our dataset
 The Cora dataset has 7 categories of machine learning papers: "Case Based", "Genetic Algorithms", "**Neural Networks (Class label = 2 in the DGL dataloader)**", "Probabilistic Methods", "Reinforcement Learning", "Rule Learning", "Theory";